bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 [^supabase]: [Supabase](https://supabase.com/) is an all-in-one database platform based on Postgres.
 It integrates native PostgreSQL features like RLS alongside additional tooling like PostgREST and a custom authentication server to create a convenient platform of services for developers.
 [^update]: `update` and `delete` statements are less prone to suffering from similar performance drawbacks, simply because they operate (or should operate!) on rows uniquely identified by their primary keys, which are indexed by default.
 [^foreign-references]: See [this article](https://medium.com/@awesboss/how-to-find-missing-indexes-on-foreign-keys-2faffd7e6958) to find foreign key references which might need indices.
-[^any-optimization]: The `any` subquery which would run as a subplan executing for every row, is [converted into a hashed subplan](https://github.com/postgres/postgres/blob/8382864eb5c9f9ebe962ac20b3392be5ae304d23/src/backend/optimizer/plan/subselect.c#L510-L516).
+[^any-optimization]: The `any` subquery, which would run as a subplan executing for every row, is [converted into a hashed subplan](https://github.com/postgres/postgres/blob/8382864eb5c9f9ebe962ac20b3392be5ae304d23/src/backend/optimizer/plan/subselect.c#L510-L516).
 This means the result of the subquery is hashed to avoid having to be executed repeatedly.